immannan/elasticsearch/md/Lab_4.md

 belong to any real customers.

 Now that we know what our data represents and what each record represents, let\'s load the data in our local instance.

 ### Loading the data using Logstash

 To import the data, please follow these instructions:

-# Import network traffic data to learn Analytics capabilities of Elasticsearch
+**Import network traffic data to learn Analytics capabilities of Elasticsearch**

 1. Switch user from terminal: `su elasticsearch`
 2. Logstash has been already downloaded at following path: `/elasticstack/logstash-7.12.1`.
 3. Files have been already copied at path `/elasticstack/logstash-7.12.1/files_lab4` .
 The structure of files should look like -

 ```
-/elasticstack/logstash-7.12.1/files_lab4/network_traffic_data.zip
 /elasticstack/logstash-7.12.1/files_lab4/network_traffic_data.json
+/elasticstack/logstash-7.12.1/files_lab4/logstash_network_traffic_data.conf
 ```

 6. Create the following index by executing the command in the your Kibana - Dev Tools.